JianqiuChen/academic-kickstart1/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "计算机视觉副工程师"
-  company = "顺丰科技"
-  company_url = ""
+  title = "Associate engineer of computer Vision" company = "SF Technology" company_url = ""
-  location = "实习"
+  location = "Internship"
   date_start = "2019-11-01"
   date_end = ""
-  description = """
+  description = """Project responsibilities:
-  项目职责:

-  * 语义分割模型设计与API化部署，在数据量较少的情况下达到了MIOU 0.82的效果
-  * 针对货仓样本进行数据增强和清洗，并对困难样本进行分析
-  * 配合组内同事完成三维语义建图
+\* semantic segmentation model design and API deployment achieve the effect of MIOU 0.82 when the amount of data is small.
+\* data enhancement and cleaning for warehouse samples, and analysis of difficult samples.
+\* cooperate with colleagues in the group to complete 3D semantic mapping

 """

 +++